FULL BIO

 Levin would spend the remainder of his 50+ year career alternating between novels and plays.

-On the theatrical front, Levin crafted one of the most enduring works of contemporary theater – 1978's comedy-thriller Deathtrap – the fifth-longest running play in Broadway history, and itself serving to usher in a renewed era of metatheatricality.
+On the theatrical front, Levin crafted one of the most enduring works of contemporary theater – 1978's comedy-thriller Deathtrap – the fifth-longest running play in Broadway history, itself serving to usher in a renewed era of metatheatricality.

 “Stepford Wives depicted the backlash against feminism twenty years before Susan Faludi wrote ‘Backlash’.”

-Yet his goal was straightforward...
+Yet his goal was straightforward:

 Levin once likened his work to that of Edward Hopper:

-Indeed, the seemingly effortless nature of Levin's prose has often been misinterpreted – but as colleague Peter Straub (Ghost Story) wrote: “Levin’s prose is clean, precise, and unfussy specifically in order to be as transparent as possible: he wishes to place no verbal static between the words on the page and the events they depict,”
+Indeed, the seemingly effortless nature of Levin's prose has often been misinterpreted.
+But as colleague Peter Straub (Ghost Story) wrote: “Levin’s prose is clean, precise, and unfussy specifically in order to be as transparent as possible: he wishes to place no verbal static between the words on the page and the events they depict,”

 adding that his work “...resembles a bird in flight, a haiku, a Chinese calligrapher’s brushstroke.
 With no wasted motion, it gets precisely where it wants to go.”

-Levin received a 1978 "Best Play" Tony Award nomination for Deathtrap, and was the recipient of multiple Edgar Awards – including 2003's lifetime achievement "Grand Master" Edgar, in addition to a second lifetime achievement award from the Horror Writers Association.
-He was a longtime Councilmember of the Dramatists Guild, during which time he also served as a Tony voter.
+Levin received a 1978 Best Play Tony Award nomination for Deathtrap, and was the recipient of multiple Edgar Awards – including 2003's lifetime achievement Grand Master award, as well as an additional lifetime achievement award from the Horror Writers Association.
+He was a Councilmember of the Dramatists Guild for thirty years, during which time he served as a Tony Awards voter.

 Ira Levin died in New York in 2007, at the age of 78.